Summer 2021 – What’s happening this term?

 Across the school we have adopted a scheme of work called ‘White Rose Maths’.
 If you would like more information on White Rose Maths please visit https://whiterosemaths.com.
-As part of our daily maths lessons over the Autumn term we be covering: place value of numbers within 20 (counting forwards and backwards, ordering numbers and finding one more and one less), addition and subtraction of numbers within 20 and shape (naming and recognising 2D and 3D shapes).
+As part of our Summer term lessons, we will be covering: multiplication and division, fractions, time, money and place value within 100.

 At Dane Bank Primary School, we teach our Geography, History and Science lessons around a learning question for either each half term or term.
 Through this question we also link other areas of the curriculum e.g. music, art/design.